Rajat-Roy/CarND-Behavioral-Cloning-P3/README.md

 Initialy I used 7 epochs training with overfitting.

 Then I ran the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I tried using dropuot layers, which produced gradual loss reduction, but the practical performance in the simulator was very poor.
+There were a few spots where the vehicle fell off the track.

+To improve the driving behavior in these cases, I tried using dropout layers, which produced gradual loss reduction, but the practical performance in the simulator was very poor.

 Finally, I tried using 4 epocs to stop further overfitting.